 Volunteers are the key to our success

-Do you want to make a difference in the lives of others?
+Do you want to make a difference in the lives of others, while others are making a difference in your life?

 Volunteers are the heart and hands of North Country RIDE programming and are vital to our success.
 The majority of our clients could not participate without the help of volunteers.
-If you are interested in volunteering there are many areas available for volunteering, some involving direct horse contact and some helping the organization strengthen and grow.
+If you are interested in volunteering, there are many areas available for volunteering, some involving direct horse contact and some helping the organization strengthen and grow.

-We need at least twenty-five volunteers a day during our season, to assist with classes as horse leaders and rider assistances (sidewalkers).
+We fill 100 hours of volunteer time a week during our season.
+Volunteers are needed to assist with classes as horse leaders and rider assistances (side-walkers).
 We provide training so horse experience is not necessary.

 Other volunteers pitch in with work around the farm, both indoor and outdoor, keeping our grounds and buildings safe and looking good.
 Some use their talents to help with volunteer and client recruitment, office work, photo/videography, newsletter, website development, special events, fundraising, or our volunteer board of directors.

 General Job Description for an Equine volunteer (working directly with the clients and horses)

 We use the time and talent of many volunteers, with and without previous horse experience, to provide assistance for people facing a variety of challenges.
 Our clients look forward to seeing their volunteers every week.
 One rider is quoted as, “The best ride I have had both volunteers talked to me and my horse regularly, it made all of us more comfortable and relaxed”.

 - Minimum age of 14

 - Able to work independently in a safe manner

 - Physically capable of performing assigned tasks; lifting saddles, arm extensions, standing, walking

 - Must be able to walk for an hour at a time (indoors/outdoors) on uneven surfaces